pschwede/quodlibet-plugins/README.md

 **AutoSeek.** Plays only a few seconds of a track.
 Skipping rate and relative seek position are configurable.

-**Detector BPM.** Apply BPM analysis to songs and write it to the tag 'bpm'.
-Currently, only bpm-tools (from Ubuntu repositories) is supported.

 **Skip same tag.** The next song played won't have the same value on the configured tag.

 ### Podcasting